sgmurphy/wordpress-plugins/advanced-custom-fields-font-awesome/readme.txt

 == Changelog ==

+= 4.0.8 =
+* Bugfix php warning when returning some custom icons as an object
+* Added support for returning the FontAwesome formatted SVG on custom icons and duotone icons instead of generating it in the plugin.
+Previously selected icons must be reselected to use this enhanced SVG.

 = 4.0.7 =
 * Added support for FontAwesome "Sharp" family icons
 * Added support for user uploaded duotone icons in kits